tomtaylor/noticings-iphone/README.md

 [1]:http://itunes.apple.com/gb/app/noticings-uploader/id339183497?mt=8

+It has moved on significantly since the version that's in the App Store, and we're working towards making it a great mobile uploader and browser for any purpose.

 Getting started
 ---------------

-It's fairly standard iPhone app, designed for iOS 4.0.
-The only things left out are the Flickr API keys - you'll need to get your own.
-Put them in `FlickrAPIKeys.h`, like so:
+It's fairly standard iPhone app, designed for iOS 4.3.
+The only things left out are the Flickr and TestFlight API keys - you'll need to get your own.
+Put them in `APIKeys.h`, like so:

     #define FLICKR_API_KEY @"keyhere"
     #define FLICKR_API_SECRET @"secrethere"
+    #define TESTFLIGHT_API_KEY @""

 Contributors
 ------------

-* Tom Taylor (author)
+* Tom Taylor
+* Tom Insam
 * Tom Armitage
-* Ben Terrett (logo design)
+* Ben Terrett

 Thanks
 ------